 "It is recommended that the City extend Ocean Reef Road from Hodges Drive to Shenton Avenue with a design appropriate to a Foreshore Access Road classification in the City of Joondalup road hierarchy."

 Based on the traffic impact study report, it is recommended that the Joint Commissioners:

-- 1 NOTE the findings of the traffic impact study for Ocean Reef Road; - 2 REAFFIRM their decision of 17 February 2004 to: - (a) APPROVE a programme of consultation to be undertaken with key stakeholders on the detailed design of the extension of Ocean Reef Road from Hodges Drive through to Shenton Avenue being the model outlined in the 'Consulting Citizens' material; - (b) NOTE that the consultation costs shall not exceed \$14,000 for external consultants; - (c) NOTE that the key stakeholder group shall include representation from residents whose property abuts that selection of Ocean Reef Road to be constructed, and equal representation from the Ocean Reef Stakeholders Group and the Ocean Reef Action Group; - (d) LIST this project for consideration in the 2004/05 Five Year Capital Works Program.
+- 1 NOTE the findings of the traffic impact study for Ocean Reef Road; - 2 REAFFIRM their decisions (a); (b) and (d) of 17 February 2004 to: - (a) APPROVE a programme of consultation to be undertaken with key stakeholders on the detailed design of the extension of Ocean Reef Road from Hodges Drive through to Shenton Avenue being the model outlined in the 'Consulting Citizens' material; - (b) NOTE that the consultation costs shall not exceed \$14,000 for external consultants; - (c) LIST this project for consideration in the 2004/05 Five Year Capital Works Program. - 3 INVITE representation from the following groups and individuals to form the working party to the consultation process:-